Making running stick can be hard work.

 I don’t think I’m told this because I’m a women but I did want to mention the helpful advice women were given 50 years ago – that women should never run long distances (or perhaps at all) because ‘their uterus might fall out and their legs would get big, and maybe they would grow hair on their chests.’
 With thanks to women like Kathrine Switzer, the first ‘official’ female runner of a marathon, we no longer have to deal with such rubbish.

 When it’s good…..

 Other runners – I’ve met many who have a lot more experience than me.
 I’ve got so much to learn and other runners are brilliant for this.
 I take the advice and say thank you.
 I don’t always action it if it doesn’t fit my needs or goals, but I do continue to learn.

 My physio – I’m prone to injuries.
 I’ve had a ridiculous number of them.
 I also have lower back issues with a disc which has slipped twice and facet joint issues around that disc – running hasn’t caused it but I have to be careful.
 I listen to my physio.
 If he tells me not to run for a week and then ease back in, that’s what I do.
 He deals with lots of runners so gets where we’re coming from.

-My question – if you’ve been running for a while now, how did you make it stick?
-Any tips?
+If you’ve been running for a while, how did you make it stick?